cypherpunk-academy/2064/en/012_2064_Marlene Farras.md

 They were concerned about much more than that.
 It was about a new world, a new way of living together, it was about finding a way that all people can live as they are, according to their own ideas.
 It was about nobody having to bend over for anyone else anymore.
-It was about a world where there was less and less fear and coercion and lies.
+It was about a world where there were less and less fear and coercion and lies.

 And although it did not look like it for a long time at all, the way was found into this new world.
 Many people had considered this impossible at the time, although most would have preferred to live in such a world.
-The forces that stood in the way, the forces you tried out in TRON, they seemed to be overpowering.
+The powers that stood in the way, the powers you tried out in TRON, they seemed to be overpowering.
-What could have been done against the giant armies, giant corporations and powerful governments?
+What could have been done against the giant armies, giant corporations, and powerful governments?
 But anything you want is possible.
 And so this way was found.
 Especially children and teenagers like you."